WOOD ID POSTER:

 PAELA

-Caesalpinia platyloba of the family Leguminosae, the legume or pea family
+Caesalpinia platyloba and Caesalpinia violacea of the family Fabaceae (syn.
+Leguminosae) the legume, pea, or bean family

-Also widely known in the USA as chakte viga, I have also seen this reported as C. violacea, but the USDA wood lab confirmed that a sample I sent them was C. platyloba.
+Also widely known in the USA as chakte viga.
 This wood is very easy to work, has a nice orange/red color, and reportedly has good tonal qualities.
-It often is strongly iridescencent, as can be seen in at least one of the bowl segments at the bottom of this page.
+It often is strongly iridescent, as can be seen in at least one of the bowl segments at the bottom of this page.

 Some vendors seem to use the name chakte viga for the lumber and paela for the burl form, but both are common names for the same wood.
-I have generally noted on this page if a wood was listed as chakte viga instead of paela (the absence of such a note implies paela) although I don't know that it really matters since there appears to be only one species that is sold as this wood, under either name (the report of C. violacea is unconfirmed).
+I have generally noted on this page if a wood was listed as chakte viga instead of paela (the absence of such a note implies paela) although I don't know that it really matters since there appears to be only two species that are sold as this wood, under either name.
 I can confirm that the wood darkens with exposure and I believe reports that say it is color fast after the initial darkening.

 my samples: